jhhb/chainlink-2022-fall-hackathon/README.md

 yarn hardhat node
 ```

-2. Copy and save the deployed contract address.
+2. Copy and save the output deployed contract address from running `yarn hardhat node` (it will display above the output for all the generated accounts).

 ### Then, in the frontend...